Contact ME

 ––––––––––

-The uniform $5 price: Though all songs take a varying amount of work, their price is uniform, based on the notion that different player-levels or tastes in music should be charged equally.
+The uniform $5 price: Though every song requires a different amount of work, the song price is uniform, based on the notion that different player-levels or tastes in music should be charged equally.
+I do make an exception for songs in the Full Score series, simply because the amount of time required is already stupid from a purely lucrative perspective.

 Transpositions: The job of transposing a song into alternate keys or tunings is beyond the transcriber; the job of the transcriber is only to show how the song is played.
 For the musicians who wish to transpose, you can, however, do so by importing the midi or xml files into your music software.